codewithfitse/Portfollo/ReadMe.md

 Rock-Paper-Scissors (RPS): A playful mini-game—because building web apps should also be a game!

+Expense tracker list to track daily list: its gonna be used on day to day life!

 Easily Extendable: Want more?
 Just drop a new component in /src/page, hook it up in App.jsx, and watch the magic.

 🔍 Under the Hood